facundoa17/facundoa17/README.md

 # Hello, how are you ?👋
 My name is Facundo, I'm from Uruguay and I'm a junior developer.

-I currently work for Cooperativa Artigas as a credit analyst, I study the career of technologist in computer science.:seedling:
+I currently work for 2innovate as a backend developer, I study the career of technologist in computer science.:seedling:

 # SKILLS :technologist:
 -> Basic knowledge of frontend (HTML, CSS and JavaScript)